Frequently asked questions

 Will there be cultural design elements?

 Te Whau Pathway follows one of the two traditional Māori taonga waka (portage routes) between the Waitematā and Manukau Harbours.
-Te Kawerau a Maki and Ngāti Whātua Ōrākei are project partners and have been engaged throughout the design phase.
-A cultural framework is currently being designed in collaboration with these iwi, which will be consistent across the boardwalk.
+Te Kawerau a Maki and Ngāti Whātua Ōrākei are project partners and have been engaged throughout the design phase and have worked together to develop a cultural design for the first sections of the boardwalk balustrade.

 What about other elements such as public toilets, picnic tables and drinking fountains?